It’s Brionna Jones’ world, we’re just living in it.

 The first quarter was a rough one for the Spartans as they struggled to find their groove on the offensive end.
 Spartan guard Tori Jankoska only came away with five points and shot 2-of-6 from the field.
 Defense was also a problem for the Spartans as Maryland shot 73 percent from the field as a team.
 Guard Shatori Walker-Kimbrough and center Jones lit the Spartans up for 11 and eight points respectively.
 Although Maryland shot well from the field, the Spartans forced some turnovers and only found themselves down 25-19 at the end of the first quarter.

-Still, the Spartans were down 51-40 at the half.
+Despite Jankoska’s achievement, the Spartans still found themselves down 51-40 at the half.

 In the third quarter, the Spartans were unable to buy a bucket, they shot just 25 percent from the field and 16 percent from the free throw line.
 They only scored nine points in the third frame.
 The Terps offense slowed down, but due to the Spartans offensive problems they maintained their double-digit lead, 67-49 heading into the fourth.